antoniobruchidev/mp3-restaurant-manager-final/README.md

 ### User Authentication

 Probably the trickiest part of this project given the owner's user stories.
-I created an authentication process that can login users and employees, they can regiter and login the platform using Metamask or compatible ethereum wallet.
+I created an authentication process that can login users and employees, they can register and login the platform using Metamask or compatible ethereum wallet.
 They can also register and login with Google or simply using their email and a password.

 #### The user register with metamask or compatible ethereum wallet.